 |---|---|

-| Extra deep seat is excellent for lounging | Upright sitters may feel too far from the back |
+| Extra-deep seat is excellent for lounging | Upright sitters may feel too far from the back |

 | Pocket sprung seat supports long sessions | Back cushions need regular plumping |

-| Classic rolled-arm look with soft-touch fabric | Large footprint compared to a compact sofa |
+| Rolled arms and soft-touch fabric feel classic | Large footprint for a standard sofa |

 Details